yeti-switch/doc/docs/en/yeti-ui-equipment.rst

     Orig next hop
         Network (IPv4 or IPv6) address or domain name that should be used as **SIP next hop** in case of using Gateway as Originator of calls.
 If this field doesn't specified - **SIP next hop** will be defined automatically by routing rules.
     Orig append headers req
         Additional SIP headers that Yeti should add to request to the Gateway (in case of using Gateway as Originator of calls).
-Additional header fields are lines composed of a field name, followed by a colon (:), followed by a field body, and terminated by CRLF.
+Additional header fields are lines composed of a field name, followed by a colon (:), followed by a field body, and terminated by followin set of characters ('\r\n').
 A field name must be composed of printable US-ASCII characters (i.e., characters that have values between 33 and 126, inclusive), except colon.
-A field body may be composed of any US-ASCII characters, except for CR and LF.
+A field body may be composed of any US-ASCII characters, except for carriage return character ('\r') and line feed character ('\n').

-    Format of headers: field-name1: field-value1**CRLF**field-name1: field-value2..., where *field-name1 and field-name2* - names of the custom  fields, *field-value1 and field-value2* - values of the custom fields, *CRLF* - the carriage-return/line-feed pair (the carriage return (CR) character (ASCII value 13) followed immediately by the line feed (LF) character (ASCIIvalue 10)).
+        Format of headers: field-name1: field-value1**\r\n**field-name1: field-value2..., where *field-name1 and field-name2* - names of the custom  fields, *field-value1 and field-value2* - values of the custom fields, **\r\n** - the carriage-return/line-feed pair.
     Orig use outbound proxy
         ****TODO****
     Orig force outbound proxy